NinadKarlekar/Practical_BscIT_MscIT_Ninad/MscIT/Semester 1/Soft_Computing_Techniques/README.md

 x1inputs = [1, 1, 0, 0]
 x2inputs = [1, 0, 1, 0]

-print("Considering all weights as excitatory") w1 = [1, 1, 1, 1]
+print("Considering one weight as excitatory and other as inhibitory") w1 = [1, 1, 1, 1]
 w2 = [-1, -1, -1, -1]